 - 22. The use permit shall lapse and shall become null and void two (2) years following the date that the use permit became effective, unless prior to the expiration of two (2) years the proposed use has been established.
 A use permit may be renewed for additional periods of time if an application (by letter) for renewal of the use permit is filed with the Planning Commission prior to the permit's expiration date.
 Should the use be discontinued for a period of one-year or more the use shall only resume under the condition that the Planning Director has made a written determination that the use has not been willingly discontinued and that the circumstances and findings under which the use permit was granted are still valid.
 Should the Planning Director be unable to make these required findings, the use shall not recommence without approval of a new use permit by the Planning Commission. - 23.
-Prior to issuance of the use permit, the privacy fence running along the southern property line, the common boundary between the subject property and 130 South Second Street, is to be completed. - 24.
-Prior to issuance of the use permit, a Boundary Line adjustment merging lots 8 and 9 and adjusting adjacent lot lines as necessary to meet minimum setback requirements and allow adequate parking area on a single lot for the proposed Short-Term Vacation Rental shall be recorded.
+At any time while the property is in use as a Short-Term Vacation Rental, the use of firearms or fireworks upon the property is prohibited.